Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Most people who get sick with influenza recover, but it can require hospitalization or even cause death.
 That's why we encourage all Albertans 6 months and older to get an influenza immunization (vaccine) each year.

 The influenza vaccine is available free of charge.
 It is especially important for seniors, pregnant women, young children, First Nations, Métis, and Inuit individuals and people with chronic health conditions as they have a higher risk of severe complications.
-It is also important for people in direct contact with poultry potentially infected with avian influenza during culling operations, to prevent co-infection with both strains.
+It is also important for people in direct contact with poultry potentially infected with avian influenza during culling operations, to prevent co-infection with multiple influenza strains.

 Get immunized